sebastienwindal/FRDLivelyButton/Readme.md

 # FRDLivelyButton

 `FRDLivelyButton` is a simple UIButton subclass intended to be used inside a UIBarButtonItem, even though it can be used anywhere you can use a UIButton.
-It is entirely Core Graphics driven, and it supports 5 possible common types used in navigation bar.
+It is entirely Core Graphics driven, supports 5 common button types (menu, close, add, etc...) used in navigation bar, and will nicely animate any button type changes and touch events.

 ![demo](images/screenshot.gif)